Your Guide to Types of Woks (and Which Is Right for You)

-We’ve all made stir-fry in a frying pan or sauteé pan before: It’s passable, but neither pan is ideal.
-Frying pans are too flat to move food around; sauteé pans too likely to make food steam rather than sizzle.
+We’ve all made stir-fry or fried rice in a frying pan or saute pan before: It’s passable, but neither pan is ideal.

-Stir-frying is a fast, high-heat cooking method.
-You want every piece of food to cook quickly, with a dry heat so it browns rather than softens, and to allow many different vegetables and meats to cook simultaneously.
-Woks are designed specifically for stir-fry magic for a few reasons:
+Many Asian recipes call for a fast, high-heat cooking method.
+You want every piece of food to cook quickly, using dry heat to brown rather than soften, and to allow the vegetables and meats to cook simultaneously.
+Woks are the right tool for the job for several reasons: